JuliaAI/LearnAPI.jl/docs/src/index.md

 limitations on the models that can be included in a general interface, or additional complexity needed to cope with exceptional cases.
 Even if a complete user interface for machine learning might benefit from such groupings, a basement-level API for ML should, in our view, avoid them.
+In

-In LearnAPI model behavour is articulated using a number of traits.
+LearnAPI model behaviour is articulated using a number of traits.
+There is no abstract type model hierarchy.

 That said, for certain models involving a "target" variable (understood in a rather general way - see below) there is a clear-cut classification based on the proxy for the